Fairchild TV News: Format

-The introduction of a green screen studio on August 12, 2019, led to changes in the order of segments during the newscast.
+The introduction of a virtual studio on August 12, 2019, led to changes in the order of segments during the newscast.
 The weather report is showcased at the end instead of before the finance segment.
 Additionally, the finance segment is aired before the photo tips segment rather than after, and the sports segment is now shown after the Greater China news segment instead of at the end of the newscast.

 After the COVID-19 pandemic in Canada began, the newscast has been reduced to a solo anchor and remains to this day.

-During the COVID-19 pandemic in Canada, Toronto's newscast was reverted back to being locally produced on March 29, 2020.
+During the COVID-19 pandemic in Canada, Toronto's newscast was reverted to being locally produced on March 29, 2020.

-Since May 2, 2022, Toronto's newscast has been reverted back to MMC with the Vancouver newsroom now presenting the weather report.
-Gradually, Phototips segment was discontinued.
+Since May 2, 2022, Toronto's newscast has been reverted to MMC with the Vancouver newsroom now presenting the weather report.

-Eventually, to this day, Vancouver's newscast became pre-recorded before the scheduled airtime.
+Eventually, to this day, Vancouver's newscast became taped before the scheduled airtime.
 The anchor presents local news segments during the first half of the newscast.
 National and international news segments are typically tailored for Toronto viewers and are then rebroadcast for Vancouver viewers.
-However, there are notable exceptions to this format.
-Special news reports and coverage of municipal and provincial elections in British Columbia and Ontario, as well as federal elections, are aired live at 11:30 pm local time.
-In Vancouver newscasts, a different anchor is occasionally featured on Wednesdays and Fridays.
+With exceptions of, special news reports, coverage of municipal and provincial elections in British Columbia and Ontario, as well as federal elections, are aired at 11:30 pm local time.
+Occasionally, a different anchor was featured in Vancouver newscasts until it was scrapped in November 2025.

 There is no specific weather or business presenter as the task is completed by the anchor.